BenjiTrapp/benjitrapp.github.io/_memories/2023-05-16-regex-cheatsheet.md

 ---
 > Give a man a RegEx and he'll parse strings for a function.
 Teach a man to regex and he'll be stuck in debugging hell for the rest of his life

-RegEx is one of the "beatiful" things that I learn from zero every time I have to use it.
+RegEx is one of the "beautiful" things that I learn from zero every time I have to use it.
 To speed things up I use this quick reference guide for regular expressions (regex), including symbols, ranges, grouping, assertions and some sample patterns.

 ## Basic Syntax